-Note: The Teaching with Technology Conference will be combined with the upcoming Transformational Teaching & Learning Conference, which is tentatively scheduled for April 16-18, 2018.
-Please contact us for more information.
+Note: Thank you for your interest in the Teaching with Technology Conference.
+This event will be combined with the upcoming TAMU Transformational Teaching & Learning Conference, which is tentatively scheduled for April 16-18, 2018 at the Memorial Student Center.

 Wednesday, March 1, 2017, 8:00-4:30 & Thursday, March 2, 2017, 8:00-3:30

 Memorial Student Center 2400 (Gates Ballroom)

 Thanks to everyone who presented at and attended the 2017 Conference!

 It was our pleasure to coordinate another terrific teaching and learning event.
 We look forward to seeing you again soon!